Smarker/chattybot/README.md

 Now you can write **chattybot youtube rick rolled** and get a link to a youtube url related to your search.

-##Create your own chattybot scripts
+##Create your Own Chattybot scripts
 Custom scrips may be written in either CoffeeScript or JavaScript.
 See ```hubot-playspotify.js``` for an example of a custom script I made using the spotify api.